-The Board of Directors approved the agenda, reports and draft resolutions presented at the Ordinary and Extraordinary General Meetings held on 15 May 2018, including those relating to the components making up the Chairman and Chief Executive Officer's compensation and the appointment of a new Independent Director.
+The Board of Directors approved the agenda, reports and draft ordinary and extraordinary resolutions presented at the Annual General Meeting held on 7 May 2019, including those relating to the components of the Chairman and Chief Executive Officer's compensation.
+It was informed of the main voting policies of proxy firms and investors.